srynobio/Salvo/README.md

 #### -time
 ```
   -time, -t :   Time to allow each job to run on node <STRING> (default 1:00:00).
 ```
 * Allowed submission run time.

 #### -node
 ```
   -node, -n :   Number of nodes to run per sbatch job submitted. <INT> default 1).
 ```
 * The number of nodes to include per each node job.

 ```
-Example:
+Example: (Result)
 #SBATCH -n 10
 ```

 #### -queue_limit
 ```
   -queue_limit, -ql :   Number of jobs to launch and run in the queue at one time. <INT> (default 1)
 ```
 * The number of job to submit at one time.

-If you have a large number of commands to submitting simultaneously, this option will allow you to control how many are launched at any given time.
+If you have a large number of commands to submit simultaneously, this option will allow you to control how many are launched at any given time.
 This will stop queue system overload and monopolizing resources; especially if job are expected to run longer then ~1 hour.

 ```
 Example: